 Thank your hubby in a handwritten personalized note card for being such a great guy

-One of the most rewarding thank you cards, for both you and the recipient, is the one the recipient least expects; and most importantly, the one that shares something that’s in your heart.
+One of the most rewarding thank you ideas, for both you and the recipient, is the one the recipient least expects.
+Sometimes just saying what’s in your heart is the best way to go.
 Try it and see how good you feel!